Nuclear-Tech-New-Horizons/NTNH/README.md

 • And many other exciting mods!

-Create your industry, build homes, and enjoy the game!
+Create your industry, build factories, and enjoy the game!
 Good luck with your playthrough!
 Discord: https://discord.gg/wtNVzeE5QB